Growing Streptocarpus: Light Conditions

 To test the effect of light intensity on leaves I took two numbered seedlings and divided each into equal-sized plants.
 Each was potted in my standard media which is about 40% perlite and 60% Promix (peat-based media).
 This report describes the leaves of one of the seedlings.

 One of each plant was placed in low light (2,500 lux) and the other in high light (16,000).
 The light was mostly from the same source.
 The high light was right under the center of a Spider Farmer SE3000, about 2 feet from the light.
 The low-light plants were placed on the floor beside the normal tray of plants.
-The ones on the floor did get a small amount of light from LED shop lights on the ceiling.
+The ones on the floor got light from the spider farmer as well as a small amount of light from LED shop lights on the ceiling.

 low light stand with plants on it as well as on the floor beside it.